Nelle868/Nelle868/README.md

 - 👋 Hi, I’m Janelle - @Nelle868
 - 👀 I’m interested in ... programming and learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently advancing my skills in ...
 Java and Python
 - 💞️ I’m looking to collaborate on ...
-C++, Java, Python, or other Data Science projects
+C++, Java, Python, or other Data Science/Programming projects
 - 📫 How to reach me ... discord - orijanelle

 <!---